 Gait after surgery

-Peggy wants to know: My dachshund, Daphne, had a hemilaminectomy on January 11, 2013.
-I am just concerned because she is not walking normally, her front legs look so funny when she is walking kinda stiff, maybe because she is trying too walk fast?
-The surgeon doesn't want her to bunny hop.
+My dachshund, Daphne, had a hemi laminectomy on 4 months ago.
+I am just concerned because she is not walking normally now in April, her front legs look so funny when she is walking kinda stiff, maybe because she is trying to walk fast?
+The surgeon doesn’t want her to bunny hop.
 Never has told me to do any kind of PT.
-I have taken her to an licensed veterinary acupuncturist 4 times now, but didn't start until March 5th.
+I have taken her to a licensed veterinary acupuncturist 4 times now, but didn’t start until March.
 Was I too late starting, should I continue?
-I just don't know what to do, the acupuncturist thinks I should not have her on strict confinement, that I should let her have complete observed freedom.
-The video shows Daphne's gait as of 4-4-2013.
+I just don’t know what to do, the acupuncturist thinks I should not have her on strict confinement, that I should let her have complete observed freedom.

 Daphne’s thoracic limb gait is pretty typical.
 She is compensating (shifting the weight forward) due to the decreased function with her pelvic limbs,